 Rinse the coffee filter with hot water

-Add 3 tablespoons of condensed milk in a cup to prepare coffee.
+Add three tablespoons of condensed milk in a cup to prepare coffee.
 You can adjust the amount of milk depending on your taste.

 Add 25 grams of ground coffee into the coffee press.